Claim

 The evacuated interior provides a zero-drag path for the spacecraft, while the external shell must withstand atmospheric pressure varying from approximately 62 kPa at 4 km to 12 kPa at 15 km.
 To resist this differential pressure efficiently, the tube is constructed as a stiffened shell using frames, formers, and stringers similar to those used in modern aircraft fuselages.

-This design can maintain structural stability against buckling at the maximum external pressure of 62 kPa while maintaining a safety margin suitable for operational gust loads.
+This design can maintain structural stability against buckling under the maximum external pressure of 62 kPa while providing a safety margin sufficient for operational gust loads.

 Because the tube is evacuated, it experiences a small buoyant lift equal to the weight of the displaced air:

-The tube is supported aeronautically by gimballed lift nacelles which are attached to to tube by struts, each housing an electric motor driving a high-altitude propeller optimized for low-density operation.
+The tube is supported aeronautically by gimballed lift nacelles, which are attached to the tube by struts, each housing an electric motor driving a high-altitude propeller optimized for low-density operation.
 The nacelles provide both vertical lift and attitude control through thrust vectoring.
 Power for the lift fans is transmitted from the ground through HVDC cables integrated along the structure.

 Lift Generation

-The lift fans performance is characterized by their thrust to weight ratio (in N/kg) and by the power consumed per Newton of thrust generated (in W/N).
+The lift fans' performance is characterized by their thrust-to-weight ratio (in N/kg) and by the power consumed per Newton of thrust generated (in W/N).
 As the individual lift fans will spend most of their operational time on station, their rotors will be optimized for maximum efficiency at their on-station altitude.
-In other words, air density changes are handled by varying the rotor sizing rather than by using a single rotor design and accepting non-uniform performance with operational altitude.
-For example, the rotors designed to operate at the lowest altitudes will be engineered more like the rotors of an eVTOL aircraft, while the rotors optimized for the highest altitudes will tend towards resembling the large rotors used on the Mars Ingenuity helicopter.
+In other words, changes in air density are handled by varying rotor sizing rather than by using a single rotor design and accepting non-uniform performance across operational altitudes.
+For example, the rotors designed to operate at the lowest altitudes will be engineered more like those of an eVTOL aircraft, while the rotors optimized for the highest altitudes will tend to resemble the large rotors used on the Mars Ingenuity helicopter.
+These rotors need to generate sufficient lift across all operational altitudes, from the EET hangar altitude to the fully deployed altitude of 15 km, but since they will spend most of their time at the fully deployed altitude, their efficiency in this flight regime is given priority.

 For example, the Ingenuity helicopter draws 350 Watts when flying and generates more than enough thrust to lift itself off the surface of Mars.
 Its mass is 1.8kg and on Mars the acceleration of gravity is 3.73 m/s²; therefore, its propulsion system generates 1.8kg×3.73m/s² = 6.7N of thrust.
 It's power per unit of thrust is 350/6.7 = 52 W/N. A modern drone motor, such as the A45 brushless drone motor can generate a maximum pulling force of 52 kg while drawing 4100 W, which is only 4100/(52*9.81) = 8 W/N. From public databases we can determine the relationship between power and thrust.